- Delivered the highest levels of both gross written premiums and net income for any year in our company's history

 About Economical Insurance

-Founded in 1871, Economical Insurance is one of Canada’s leading property and casualty insurers, with approximately $2.0 billion in annualized premium volume and $5.2 billion in assets as at March 31, 2015.
+Founded in 1871, Economical Insurance is one of Canada's leading property and casualty insurers, with more than $2.0 billion in annualized premium volume and over $5.3 billion in assets as at December 31, 2015.
 Based in Waterloo, this Canadian-owned and operated company services the insurance needs of more than one million customers across the country.
-Economical Insurance conducts business under the following brands: Economical Insurance, Economical, Western General, Economical Select, Perth Insurance, Family Insurance Solutions, Federation Insurance and Economical Financial.

 For further information, contact: